prakshaysaini/WhoIsPrakshay/README.md

 # WhoIsPrakshay.AI

 This is a context-aware chatbot powered by LLM QA chains that understands and answers queries specifically about Prakshay using a local context file.
 It showcases how you can build a personal assistant that answers questions only from a fixed source, without relying on external internet-based searches.
+- Built with LangChain
+- Powered by Ollama

 ---